+(Ć) Real estate assets owned by a limited liability company ("LLC") or a limited partnership ("LP") in which we have a noncontrolling ownership interests and include tenants who are unaffiliated thirdparties.

+(D) Real estate assets owned by us or an LLC in which we hold 100% ownership interests and include tenants who are subsidiaries of UHS.

+(E) (F)

-- (C) Real estate assets owned by a limited liability company ("LLC") or a limited partnership ("LP") in which we have a noncontrolling ownership interests and include tenants who are unaffiliated thirdparties. - (D) Real estate assets owned by us or an LLC in which we hold 100% ownership interests and include tenants who are subsidiaries of UHS. - (E) Real estate assets owned by us or an LLC in which we hold 100% ownership interests and include tenants who are unaffiliated third-parties. - (F) The lessee on the HealthSouth Deaconess Rehabilitation Hospital ("Deaconess") is HealthSouth/Deaconess L.L.C., a joint venture between HealthSouth Properties Corporation and Deaconess Hospital, Inc. The lease with Deaconess is scheduled to expire on May 31, 2019. - (G) Real estate assets owned by an LLC or an LP in which we have a noncontrolling ownership interest and include tenants who are subsidiaries of UHS. - (H) This MOB was acquired during the first quarter of 2012.
+Real estate assets owned by us or an LLC in which we hold 100% ownership interests and include tenants who are unaffiliated third-parties.
+The lessee on the HealthSouth Deaconess Health Rehabilitation Hospital ("Deaconess") is HealthSouth/Deaconess L.L.C., a joint venture between HealthSouth Properties Corporation and Deaconess Hospital, Inc. The lease with Deaconess is scheduled to expire on May 31, 2019.
+Pursuant to a name change effective January 1, 2018, Encompass Health Corporation is the guarantor

+(G) (H)

+Real estate assets owned by an LLC or an LP in which we have a noncontrolling ownership interest and include tenants who are subsidiaries of UHS.
+This MOB was acquired during the first quarter of 2012.
 In connection with the third-party loan agreement on this property, we are required to maintain separate financial records for the related entities.
-(I) This MOB was acquired during the first quarter of 2016. - (J) This newly constructed MOB, located on the campus of Henderson Hospital, which is owned and operated by a subsidiary of UHS, is scheduled to be completed and opened during the first quarter of 2017. - (K) This free-standing emergency department was acquired during the third quarter of 2014 and has a 10-year initial term lease agreement with HCA Health Services of Virginia, Inc. - (L) This free-standing emergency department was acquired during the first quarter of 2015 and has a 10-year initial term lease agreement with a subsidiary of UHS. - (M) These MOBs were acquired during the second quarter of 2015 as part of a property exchange transaction and have 15-year initial term master lease agreements with Piedmont Healthcare, Inc. - (N) This MOB was acquired during the second quarter of 2016. - (O) This MOB was acquired during the third quarter of 2016. - (P) This MOB was acquired during the fourth quarter of 2016.
+This newly constructed MOB, located on the campus of Henderson Hospital, which is owned and operated by a subsidiary of UHS, was completed and opened during the second quarter of 2017.
+(I) (J) These properties were acquired during the third quarter of 2017.